It is a chapter of Fort Worth history that began, literally, with a wing and a prayer.

 Holden and Hibbs built and sold about four hundred Fleas.

 “We were tired, Mr. Hibbs and I. We knew it was ready for somebody to take it over.”

 So, Holden and Hibbs began looking for a manufacturer who could mass produce the Flea.

 During more than forty years a few manufacturers were interested in or actually did buy the rights to the Flea, Holden said.
 For example, she said, Holden and Hibbs sold the rights to their design to Ace Aircraft Manufacturing Company.

 To Holden’s consternation, Ace Aircraft never produced her design.
 After a long legal battle, Holden recovered the rights to her design.
-She bought out Cassell Hibbs’s share of the company, became the sole patent owner, and continued to seek financing elsewhere.
+She also bought out Cassell Hibbs’s share of the company, became the sole patent owner, and continued to seek financing elsewhere.